larryTheCoder/SkyWarsForPE/README.md

 This is the example of my work if you want to commission me, my prices are vary from $50-$200 in which depends on what type of work do you want me to do.

+*Well it would be nice if you star this project if it helps your server :)*

 ## How to download?
 I personally recommend you to download .phar builds in our poggit builds, it is easier to keep track which version you are using that encountered a bug.
 Download link is [available here](https://poggit.pmmp.io/ci/larryTheCoder/SkyWarsForPE/SkyWarsForPE).

+### Running from source
+Running the code from source is not recommended.
+However, you can run this plugin from source with [DeVirion](https://poggit.pmmp.io/ci/poggit/devirion/DEVirion/dev:33).
+After installing DeVirion in `/plugins` path.
+Download [libasynql](https://poggit.pmmp.io/ci/poggit/libasynql/libasynql/dev:137) binaries, make sure it is in `master` branch and not `4.0`.
+Copy libasynql in `/virions` folder, and the plugin will start normally.

 ## Implemented features:
 - Asynchronous world loading/unloading.
 (Technically just fast)